Insulin Function, Insulin Resistance, and Food Intake Control of Secretion

 Two of the many gastrointestinal hormones have significant effects on insulin secretion and glucose regulation.
 These hormones are the glucagon-like peptides (principally glucagon-like peptide-1, GLP-1) and glucose-dependent insulinotropic peptide (GIP).
 Both of these gut hormones constitute the class of molecules referred to as the incretins.
 Incretins are molecules associated with food intake-stimulation of insulin secretion from the pancreas.

-Details of the actions of GLP-1 and GIP can be found in the Gut-Brain Interrelationships page.
+Details of the actions of GLP-1 and GIP can be found in the Gut-Brain Interrelationships and the Control of Feeding page.
 Briefly, GLP-1 is derived from the product of the proglucagon gene (gene symbol: GCG).
 This gene encodes a preproprotein that is differentially cleaved dependent upon the tissue in which it is synthesized.
 For example, in pancreatic α-cells proprotein convertase subtilisin/kexin type 2 (PCSK2; also referred to as prohormone convertase 2) action leads to the release of glucagon.
 In the gut, proprotein convertase subtilisin/kexin type 1 (PCSK1) action leads to release of several peptides including GLP-1.
 Upon nutrient ingestion GLP-1 is secreted from intestinal enteroendocrine L-cells that are found predominantly in the ileum and colon with some production from these cell types in the duodenum and jejunum.
 Bioactive GLP-1 consists of 2 forms; GLP-1(7-37) and GLP-1(7-36)amide, where the latter form constitutes the majority (80%) of the circulating hormone.

 The primary physiological responses to GLP-1 are glucose-dependent insulin secretion, inhibition of glucagon secretion, and inhibition of gastric acid secretion and gastric emptying.
 The latter two effects will lead to increased satiety with reduced food intake along with a reduced desire to ingest food.
 The action of GLP-1 at the level of insulin and glucagon secretion results in significant reduction in circulating levels of glucose following nutrient intake.
 This activity has obvious significance in the context of diabetes, in particular the hyperglycemia associated with poorly controlled type 2 diabetes.
 The glucose lowering activity of GLP-1 is highly transient as the half-life of this hormone in the circulation is less than 2 minutes.
 Removal of bioactive GLP-1 is a consequence of N-terminal proteolysis catalyzed by dipeptidylpeptidase IV (DPP IV or DPP4).
 For more complete information on the activities of DPP4 go to the Dipeptidyl Peptidase: DPP4 page.